Report: Climate change, disease imperil North American bats

+The Mauritius fruit bat, or flying fox, is perceived by many as a pest, leading to large culls of the species and increasing their extinction risk.
+Conservationists are stepping in to save the species.

-More than half of North America's bat species are likely to diminish significantly as climate change, disease and habitat loss take their toll, scientists warned Monday.
+TRAVERSE CITY, Mich. — More than half of North America's bat species are likely to diminish significantly as climate change, disease and habitat loss take their toll, scientists warn.

 The “state of the bats” report was published by the North American Bat Conservation Alliance, a consortium of government agencies and private organizations.